If you’re posting to Cyprus, or considering a Cyprus posting, lucky you! You’ll likely have lots of questions, which we hope to answer below.

-You can apply for your credits by completing the form, which can be found here and having it verified by your welfare office.
+You can apply for your credits by completing the form, and having it verified by your welfare office.

 Telephone and broadband packages are available, but are expensive compared to the UK; however, telephone calls are relatively cheap.

 Your quarter will be fitted with a telephone port, but will not be connected to a service, or have a telephone.
-You can choose to bring your UK home phone with you – Cyprus uses the same telephone connections as back home, although many people choose to just use a mobile.
+You can choose to bring your UK home phone with you – Cyprus uses the same telephone connections as back home, although most people choose to only use a mobile.